dimaslanjaka/site/source/include_file/index.md

 ### Embed line 5 to 8

 ```
-{% include_file lang:javascript from:5 to:8 'test.ts' %}
+{% include_file lang:javascript from:5 to:8 'fixtures/test.ts' %}
 ```

-{% include_file lang:javascript from:5 to:8 'test.ts' %}
+{% include_file lang:javascript from:5 to:8 'fixtures/test.ts' %}

 ### Embed line 5 to the end of file